lecfab/volt/README.md

 # Vertex Orderings to List Triangles faster
 Volt is a C++ program to quickly list triangles in a network or graph.
 The [associated paper](https://arxiv.org/abs/2203.04774) presents the methods, the available orderings and algorithms, and the experimental results.
+The NP-hardness proofs are in the file [`paper_proofs`](paper_proofs.pdf).

 ## Installation & compilation
 `$ git clone https://github.com/lecfab/volt.git`